 The gallbladder is a small pear-shaped organ situated directly under the liver in the right upper quadrant of the abdomen.

-Its main function is to collect and concentrate the bile that the body uses to digest fats.
-Problems with the gall bladder and biliary system are very common and consist of -
+Its main function is to collect and concentrate the bile that the body uses to emulsify fats to boost absorption.
+Problems with the gallbladder and biliary system are very common and consist of -

 - Obstruction to the free flow of bile

 - Production of toxic bile by the liver

 - Inadequate production of bile by the liver

 - Excess amounts of cholesterol in the bile resulting in stone formation